EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 ×

- You’ll get at least 20 TB of inclusive traffic for cloud servers at EU and US locations and 1 TB in Singapore.
+ You’ll get at least 20 TB of inclusive traffic for cloud servers at EU locations and 1 TB in Singapore and US locations .
 For each additional TB, we charge € 1.00 in the EU and US, and € 7.40 in Singapore.
 (Prices excl.
 VAT)

 High quality Cloud – unbeatable prices
 ----------